Same-sex marriages (SSM) & civil unions

 traditional respect for civil rights when the justices unanimously voted to

 legalize SSM.
+There were then three states in the U.S. that had extended marriage to same-sex couples.
 The existing marriage law was seen to violate the equal

 protection clause of the Iowa constitution.
 Same-sex marriages begin in late